Universalist Church of De Funiak Springs, Florida.

 While registers of births, deaths, and marriages are the most helpful to genealogists, there may be lists of members, lists of pew renters, parish records, society records, treasurer's records, Sunday school records, and scrapbooks that may contain information.
 Printed pamphlets and books called handbooks or manuals frequently have membership lists that may include addresses.
 Church newsletters and regional newspapers may also be useful.
 For more information about such sources, contact a research librarian.

-Please see the guidelines for Donating UU Congregational Records if you have material to add to our collection.
+Please see the guidelines for Donating Materials if you have records to add to our collection.